Employment Law

 Direct Evidence

-Direct evidence of discrimination typically means proof that your employer or their agents explicitly said that they are treating you differently because of your race.
+Direct evidence of discrimination typically means proof that your employer or its agents explicitly said that it is treating you differently because of your race.
 A lot of racial discrimination is more covert in these times, but some employers still make outright statements about their biases in the open or behind closed doors.
-Stay alert to what your coworkers say around you, and pay close attention to thinly veiled racial statments in employer correspondence.
+Stay alert to what your coworkers say around you, and pay close attention to thinly veiled racial statements in employer correspondence.

 Comparative Evidence

-Comparative evidence is proof that your employer enforces rules and provides benefits differently, based on employees’ races.
-For instance, you might notice that neither you nor other employees of the same racial background have been promoted in years, despite qualifications.
+Comparative evidence is proof that your employer enforces rules and provides benefits differently based on employees’ races.
+For instance, you might notice that neither you nor other employees of the same racial background have been promoted in years- despite your qualifications.
 You might also notice that your employer frequently promotes less experienced employees of other races.
 Witness accounts and personnel records that show this disparity can be your proof of racial discrimination.

 Statistical Evidence